. Theatre Companies

 STIRLING SA 5152

-Hills Youth Theatre is a community based non-profit organisation which provides quality drama education and performance opportunities to children in the Stirling and surrounding hills area aged 5 to 20 years.
+Hills Youth Theatre is a community based non-profit organisation which provides quality drama education and performance opportunities to children in the Stirling and surrounding hills area aged 6-18 years.

 The inspiration for the Hills Youth Theatre was born in the winter of 1985, when the Stirling Players presented the children's play, "The Terribly Noisy Giant".
 The success of this production generated many requests from children and parents for a place for young people to learn about the theatre.
 Mrs Sancha Fitzhardinge and Mrs Didy Pederick, both actively involved with the Hills Musical Company, were asked to set up a children's drama group.

 A public meeting was called, and more than 50 parents showed up to demonstrate their interest.
 On 2 December, 1985, Mrs Fitzhardinge was elected as chairman of the committee of the newly formed Hills Youth Theatre (HYT).
 The first committee members were Laurel Brady (ballet teacher), Doug McNie (Treasurer- accountant), Jo Coventry, Didy Pederick, Di King and Rose Milton-Head.

 The original committee agreed that drama instruction classes, working towards a performance each term, be set up.
 Professional drama instructors were engaged.
 The first classes commenced in 1986 with tutors Julia Reichmann, Joan Leslie, Paul Skrebels and Rae Eldridge.
 There were 60 students.
 By the time a constitution was adopted on the 2nd of April 1986, there were 120 students enrolled in drama classes.